Trambesòs: System overview

 The rolling stock operated on the network is composed of 18 Citadis 302 low-floor trams built in its variation "Barcelona" (teal and white colors) by Alstom at its manufacturing plant in Santa Perpètua de Mogoda.
 Tram units are parked and maintained at the only depot of Trambesòs located next to Central Tèrmica del Besòs stop, on a triangular piece of land between the Ronda Litoral coastal beltway and the Barcelona–Mataró–Maçanet-Massanes railway.

 Autoritat del Transport Metropolità (ATM) is the transport authority responsible for fares and ticketing, and for marketing the network.
 Trambesòs is part of the integrated fare system within Barcelona metropolitan area and is entirely within ATM fare zone 1.
 Fares are the same as the ones applied on Trambaix as well as the ticket system.
 Single tickets can be purchased at stops by using ticket machines and allow you to transfer between other Trambesòs routes for 30 minutes without having to buy another ticket.
-All tickets or other transportation cards must be validated in a machine by the door of the tram although underground stops have ticket barriers so there is no need to validate the ticket on the tram.
+All tickets or other transportation cards must be validated upon boarding by tapping them on one of the machines inside the tram.
+Underground tram stations used to have fare gates so there was no need to validate the ticket on the tram.
+The fare gates were removed in 2015.